An Iron Deficiency is one of the most common known forms of nutritional deficiencies.

 Trout caught in fish farms, rather than polluted rivers can also be eaten for their iron nutrients.

-The belief is that one of the most likely causes for restless legs, especially in women, is iron deficiency.
+The belief is that one of the most likely causes for restless legs, especially in women, is an iron deficiency.

 There are however, other possible reasons for this and home remedies for restless legs